We strive to

 Before sending me an email, please note

-I cannot direct-admit graduate students to my group (all students must formally apply to one of our programs to be admitted to GT)
+I cannot direct-admit graduate students to my group (all students must apply to one of our programs to be admitted to GT)

-I do not tolerate emails with insincere rhetoric, hyperbolic language, copy-pasted words from this website, or stretched claims of fit with my group
+I do not tolerate emails with insincere rhetoric, hyperbolic language, copy-pasted words from this website, or stretched claims of fit

-I will not reply if
+I will likely not reply if

-We talked recently, and I have already said that I cannot offer an opportunity
+We talked recently, and I have already said that I cannot offer an opportunity in the foreseeable future

 The email addresses me inappropriately ("Hey Cristina", "Dear Madam", "Dear Sir", or other unprofessional salutations)

-The email only mentions an interest in being funded, but does not provide any details about background and interests
+The email only mentions an interest in being funded, but does not provide any details about specific background and interests

 Additional information